-LinkedIn X-Ray Searches: 3 Free Tools To Find Your Audience
+LinkedIn X-Ray: 3 Free Tools To Find Your Prospects

 What Is a LinkedIn X-Ray Search and Why Is It Useful?

-First, an x-ray search is a type of boolean search that uses a search engine and the operator, ‘site:’ to do a focused search on a website such as LinkedIn.
+An x-ray search is a type of boolean search that uses a search engine, like Google, and the operator, ‘site:’ to do a focused search on a website such as LinkedIn.
 You utilize search operators in a specific format to narrow down your searches and locate only the most valuable prospective audience.

 An x-ray search can be a powerful tool because it will search across a person’s entire profile for the keywords you use.
 This is better than a basic search because, if information such as skills, location, or title are scattered throughout their profile, a keyword search in LinkedIn’s native search bar is not optimized to find all the keywords and connect them.